Somewhere in England: Release and critical reception

 "All Those Years Ago" was released as the lead single in May 1981 to a strong response, reaching number 13 in the United Kingdom and number 2 in the United States.
 It was Harrison's biggest hit since "Give Me Love (Give Me Peace on Earth)" in 1973, and Somewhere in England benefited from the song's popularity.
-The album peaked at number 13 in the UK, giving the artist his highest-charting album there since 1973, and number 11 in the US.
+The album was released on June 1 in the US and June 5 in the UK.
+It peaked at number 11 in the US, and at number 13 in the UK, giving the artist his highest-charting album there since 1973.

 Somewhere in England's chart run was relatively brief in America, however, and it became Harrison's first album since the Beatles' break-up not to reach gold status there.
 The second single, "Teardrops", peaked at only number 102 on Billboard's singles listings.

 Reviewing the album favourably in 1981, People magazine called it one of Harrison's best and highlighted the "moving" tribute to Lennon.
 Robert Christgau was less receptive in The Village Voice, dismissing the songs as "sappy plaints".
 He applauded "All Those Years Ago" as Harrison's "catchiest tune in years", however, although he said that Lennon had yet to comment from the grave on the album sleeve's Krishna-esque message of eternal life.